COS301-SE-2024/Web-Exploration-Engine/documentation/coding-standards.md

 #### Linting
-- We will be using Eslint to mastertain code quality and consistency, ensuring uniform code across the project.
+- We will be using Eslint to maintain code quality and consistency, ensuring uniform code across the project.
 - The custom rules for our project will correspond to those that were stated in the coding standards.
 - Eslint is well-suited for the task of analysing our React project, with it being a dedicated javascript/typescript linter.